prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma copy.markdown

 <br/>

 **Brain Drain: The Silent, Invisible Tax**<br/>
 Theory also suggests that if a country becomes too anti-business, capital and talent will flee.
 While this "brain drain" is a catastrophic long-term loss, it's politically  <a href="https://prashantkikani.com/blog/opportunity-cost" target="_blank">cost</a>-free in the short term.
 It's a slow, diffuse bleed that doesn't appear on a budget.
-Worse, a clever political machine can rebrand this loss as a source of national pride—celebrating "Indian-origin CEOs" leading global companies, while ignoring the fact they had to leave to succeed.
+Worse, a clever political machine can rebrand this loss as a source of national pride - celebrating "Indian-origin CEOs" leading global companies, while ignoring the fact they had to leave to succeed.

 <br/>